Sam Shockley: Alcatraz

 Shockley was tried for participation in the attempted escape and the killing and injury of the guards.
 Judge Louis Goodman appointed William A. Sullivan to defend Shockley.
 Goodman elicited a statement from custodial guard Carl W. Sundstrom that he had at no time seen a weapon in Shockley's hands, and that while Shockley did attack Sundstrom, he did not injure Sundstrom at any time.
 Sundstrom also stated that Sam Shockley was running around and acting like a crazy man.

 Other inmates such as Jack Pepper, James Quillen, Howard Butler, Edwin Sharp, and Louis Fleish made statements that Sam Shockley was running up and down the corridors carrying a wrench and wearing an officer's jacket several sizes too large for him, and repeatedly swore at the hostages.
-Also the men all established that Shockley was in the D block when the shooting began that injured the guards taken hostage, and later killed guard W. H. Miller.
+The men all established that Shockley was in the D block when the shooting began that injured the guards taken hostage, and later killed guard W. H. Miller.
 Inmate Joseph Moyle testified that Sam Shockley did not say anything; he was just standing at the hostage cells, and he did not think Shockley knew what was going on.

 He and other inmates who testified in court denied that they ever heard Sam Shockley urge Joseph Cretzer to shoot the guards.
 Sam Shockley was not a part of the plan at all and merely tagged along because no one told him he could not.
 If Sam Shockley was to have been a key figure in helping Bernie Coy enter the gun gallery, he would not have risked being placed in a solitary cell by smashing and setting fire to his cell in the riot of March 1946.

 If there had been enough solitary cells available, Shockley would have been locked up in one as Franklin had been.
 The failure to release Rufus Franklin was a good indication that no one in D Block had been aware of the break prior to its occurrence.
-Joseph Moyle agreed to testify as an important defense witness, but Warden Johnston handed Sullivan a letter in which Moyle declared that he no longer wished to be summoned as a witness in the court case because it would not be in his interest.
+Joseph Moyle agreed to testify as an important defense witness, but Warden Johnston handed Sullivan a letter in which Moyle declared that he no longer wished to be summoned as a witness in the court case, because it would not be in his interest.
 With this, Sullivan lost one of his best witnesses in the case.